Overview

 Highest Average Salary

 The pensionable salaries from both plans will be considered when determining the highest average salary for both pensions.
-For instance, this means that your PSPP pension could be calculated using the salaries you earned in MEPP.
+For instance, this means that a member’s PSPP pension could be calculated using the salaries they earned in MEPP.

 35-Year Service Limit

-With CPS, your pensionable service from both plans will be used to determine when you will reach the 35-year maximum service limit.
+With CPS, a member’s pensionable service from both plans will be used to determine when they will reach the 35-year maximum service limit.

 More on CPS

-Once a CPS relationship has been established, it will continue if you leave your current employer and later re-enroll with another MEPP or PSPP employer.
-Any service and salary earned under your new MEPP or PSPP employer will count towards your CPS relationship.
-Your new employer does not need to participate in both MEPP and PSPP.
+Once a CPS relationship has been established, it will continue if a member leaves their current employer and later re-enrolls with another MEPP or PSPP employer.
+Any service and salary earned under the member’s new MEPP or PSPP employer will count towards their CPS relationship.
+The member’s new employer does not need to participate in both MEPP and PSPP.

 Retiring With CPS

-With CPS, you are not required to start both pensions at the same time.
-If you decide to start your pension from one plan earlier than the other plan, the CPS relationship will be considered in calculating both pension benefits.
+With CPS, members are not required to start both pensions at the same time.
+If a member decides to start their pension from one plan earlier than the other plan, the CPS relationship will be considered in calculating both pension benefits.
 This is true, even though the pensions under each plan will start to be paid at different times.

-Please note: Once you have started to receive a pension under MEPP or PSPP where a CPS relationship is in place, you will no longer be able to contribute to the other plan, nor accrue additional salary and service.
+Please note: Once a member has started to receive a pension under MEPP or PSPP where a CPS relationship is in place, the member will no longer be able to contribute to the other plan or accrue additional salary and service.

 CPS is not a transfer of benefits or pensionable service.
-At retirement you will receive two separately calculated pensions, using only the service you earned in each plan.
-You can read more about how your MEPP pension is calculated at How Is My Pension Calculated?
+At retirement, a member will receive two separately calculated pensions, using only the service they earned in each plan.
+Members can read more about how their MEPP pension is calculated at How Is My Pension Calculated?

 Transferring With CPS

-If you decide to transfer your pension benefit out of one plan through a transfer agreement, but leave your pension benefit behind in the other plan, the CPS relationship will be considered in calculating the transfer value from the first plan.
-The CPS relationship will also be considered in calculating the pension or termination payout that you eventually take from the second plan.
+If a member decides to transfer their pension benefit out of one plan through a transfer agreement, but leave their pension benefit behind in the other plan, the CPS relationship will be considered in calculating the transfer value from the first plan.
+The CPS relationship will also be considered in calculating the pension or termination payout that the member will eventually take from the second plan.

-Please note that you cannot transfer service between PSPP and MEPP if there is a CPS relationship.
+Please note that service cannot be transferred between PSPP and MEPP if there is a CPS relationship.

 Termination Payout and CPS

-If your employment or pension plan membership ends (so you are no longer active in either plan) before you are 55 years of age and you choose to remove your funds from one plan and not the other, the CPS relationship will no longer exist.
-The pension benefit from the first plan from which you are taking a payout will be calculated with the CPS relationship intact.
+If a member’s employment or pension plan membership ends (so they are no longer active in either plan) before they are 55 years of age, and they choose to remove their funds from one plan and not the other, the CPS relationship will no longer exist.
+The pension benefit from the first plan from which they are taking a payout will be calculated with the CPS relationship intact.

 Buybacks, Leaves and CPS

-If you were already making payments toward a buyback with MEPP immediately before moving to PSPP (or vice versa), you can continue to do so after moving to the second plan.
+If a member was already making payments toward a buyback with MEPP immediately before moving to PSPP (or vice versa), they can continue to do so after moving to the second plan.

-Under both MEPP and PSPP, an employer is liable for making the employer's share of contributions towards the first year of a leave of absence you may purchase with either plan.
+Under both MEPP and PSPP, an employer is liable for making the employer's share of contributions towards the first year of a leave of absence a member may purchase with either plan.
 This is true even where a CPS relationship has been established.